yshavit/llm-notes/book/03-The-LLM/05-putting-it-together.md

 {drawio}`Transformer showing normalization and residual connections|images/transformer/transformer-with-residuals`

+I mentioned back in the chapter on attention that the attention layer's output dimension $\delta$ is usually the same as its input $d$.
+Residuals are one of the main reasons we set that constraint.
+Without it, we'd need to add yet another transformation to match the dimensions before performing the addition.
+While this could technically work, it works against the residual's main goal, which is to provide a direct path of data flow throughout the LLM's layers.
+It's better to just set the two dimensions as equal, so that we can straightforwardly add the residual.

 :::{note} Pre- vs post-normalization
 :class: dropdown
 This approach is called "pre-normalization", since the normalization is before each sub-layer (attention and FFN) in the transformer blocks.
 When the normalization is [specifically LayerNorm](#normalization-schemes), this is also called "Pre-LN".